-Subject to the provisions of section seventeen of this article, no person may establish, operate, maintain, offer or advertise a nursing home within this state unless and until he or she obtains a valid license therefor as hereinafter provided, which license remains unsuspended, unrevoked and unexpired.
-No public official or employee may place any person in, or recommend that any person be placed in, or directly or indirectly cause any person to be placed in, any nursing home, as defined in section two of this article, which is being operated without a valid license from the director.
+No person may establish, operate, maintain, offer, or advertise a nursing home within this state unless and until he or she obtains a valid license therefor as hereinafter provided, which license remains unsuspended, unrevoked, and unexpired.
+No public official or employee may place any person in, or recommend that any person be placed in, or directly or indirectly cause any person to be placed in, any nursing home, as defined in §16-5C-2 of this code, which is being operated without a valid license from the secretary.
 The procedure for obtaining a license is as follows:

 (1) The name and address of the applicant;

 (A) Of each person who, as a stockholder or otherwise, has a proprietary interest of 10 percent or more in the applicant;

 (B) Of each officer and director of a corporate applicant;

 (C) Of each trustee and beneficiary of an applicant which is a trust; and

 (D) Where a corporation has a proprietary interest of 25 percent or more in an applicant, the name, address, and principal occupation of each officer and director of the corporation;

 (3) The name and address of the owner of the premises of the nursing home or proposed nursing home, if he or she is a different person from the applicant, and in such case, the name and address: